-40 degree water temps proved a little much for Erin who enjoyed her mother-son afternoon photographing and encouraging Finn.
-She hooked a few fish, experienced wading in the Eagle River and promised she "gets it" and why her son loves fly fishing.
-We talked entomology, importance of a "dead-drift", safe wading practices and dynamics of casting as well as parenting, kids and sports and getting the little ones outdoors.
-Finn meanwhile hit a power hour and the fish started feeding heavily on Blue Winged Olives and Mother's Day Caddis.
+40-degree water temps proved a little much for Erin, who enjoyed her mother-son afternoon photographing and encouraging Finn.
+She hooked a few fish, experienced wading in the Eagle River, and promised she "gets it" and why her son loves fly fishing.
+We talked about entomology, the importance of a "dead-drift", safe wading practices and dynamics of casting as well as parenting, kids and sports, and getting the little ones outdoors.
+Finn meanwhile hit a power hour, and the fish started feeding heavily on Blue Winged Olives and Mother's Day Caddis.
 He landed his personal best trout and lost others that we both felt rivaled the one he landed.
 Tired and cold, we left happy.
-Finn was able to share his passion of fly fishing with Mom and play with a bunch of rainbow and brown trout while Erin got to spend time with her son during his break from baseball seasons and go on a fun Mother's Day adventure filled with new experiences and her favorite company.
+Finn was able to share his passion for fly fishing with Mom and play with a bunch of rainbows and brown trout, while Erin got to spend time with her son during his break from baseball seasons and go on a fun Mother's Day adventure filled with new experiences and her favorite Vail Valley outfitter company.